scripting/tmp1/docserver/readme.md

 #### Example
 string.trimLeading ("$$$$$We don't need the dollar signs at the beginning of this string.", "$")

-<i>We don't need the dollar signs at the beginning of this string.</i>
+> *We don't need the dollar signs at the beginning of this string.*
 #### See also
 string.trimTrailing